-Open the stop cock and press the pressure bulb, due to this water present in the tube will start to depress.
+Open the stop clock and press the pressure bulb, due to this water present in the tube will start to depress.

-Close the stop cock when the water reaches the bottom mark AA.
+Close the stop clock when the water reaches the bottom mark AA’.

 Aim: To determining the weight of the cement sample to be tested for its fineness following steps are to be followed.

 - Fill the permeability cell with mercury up to the top and level it with a small glass plate.

 - Remove the mercury from the cell in a plate and record the weight of mercury with the plate and name it as ‘WA’.